RajeshSrivatsav17/AES_RTL/README.md

 1. Receives the Whitening key and start signal of key scheduling from AES TOP.
 2. Computes the Round keys as a standalone module.
 4. Upon a read request from AES TOP to read a round key, KSA returns a 32 bit round key by fetching the key information from the KSA_MEMORY using addr which is provied by AES Control path.

+## Future Work Performed with the RTL Design
+The AES RTL design was taken and back-end design flow was performed on the design.
+The back-end design was performed under Semiconductor Laboratory's 180nm technology (https://scl.gov.in/).
+Starting from logic synthesis on creating the netlist using the technology files,